The chemotherapy drug oxaliplatin is normally given together with other drugs to treat pancreatic cancer.

 During your treatment you may not feel like eating, and you may start to lose weight.
 Try eating small meals often.
 If your appetite doesn’t get better after a few days, tell your doctor or dietitian.
 We have tips on dealing with a loss of appetite.

 Oxaliplatin may cause a funny taste in your mouth.
 Some people say this tastes like metal or cardboard.
+You may find that food loses its flavour, or you stop enjoying some foods or drinks.
 Taste changes normally get better once you finish your chemotherapy.
 You might find our tips for coping with taste changes helpful.

 Bruising and bleeding